SabryTarek/docx/programming/languages/c-lang/GCC.md

 options:
 -o <output_file_name>
 -Wall -> emitting warning
--g -> include debugging information
+-g -> include  symboles table

 gcc can optimize the output so that the final executable produces the same result but has faster performance and may result in a smaller sized executable.